SergPerep/tasklist/setup/setup-guide.md

 npm install --prefix client
 ```
 ## Set up postgres database
-You have to install postgress on your local machine.
+First, install postgreSQL on your local machine.
+[PostgreSQL documentation](https://www.postgresql.org/download/) should help you with that.

-After that you can continue setting up database and tables.
+After that run code of [postgres-db-setup.sql](./postgres-db-setup.sql) file.

+Use this command:
 ```bash
 psql -a -f setup/postgres-db-setup.sql
 ```
+It creates database and relevant tables inside it.

-## Set up mongoDB
+## Setup mongoDB
-To start I recommend [MongoDB Atlas Tutorial – How to Get Started](https://www.freecodecamp.org/news/get-started-with-mongodb-atlas/).
+To store user sessions you will require [MongoDB](https://www.mongodb.com/).

+Use [this guide by freecodecamp](https://www.freecodecamp.org/news/get-started-with-mongodb-atlas/) to create an account and set up mongoDB.

-While you are setting up your mongoDB, grab `<username>`, `<password>`, `<cluster-name>` and `<db-name>`.
-You would have to put them in `.env` at the next step.
+While you doing that, grab `<username>`, `<password>`, `<cluster-name>` and `<db-name>`.
+You will need them to configure `.env` at the next step.

-## Set up environmental variables
+## Setup environmental variables
 In a root directory create a file `.env`.
-It would hold sensitive information that you do not want to share.
+It would hold secret information that you do not want to share.

 For more information about `.env` read [dotenv documentation](https://github.com/motdotla/dotenv).

-### Postrgres variables
+### Postgres variables
-These are variables that allow server to connect to postgres database.
+These variables allow server to connect to postgres database.
 Below are standard values.
-You can probably copy-paste them and it should work fine.
+You can probably copy-paste them and it would work fine.
 ```
 PG_USER=postgres
 PG_HOST=localhost